Over the years, I have heard various sannyasins saying that they experienced a satori. What exactly is a satori, and how does it come about?

 In meditation, first you will come to satori – just here and there glimpses of light, blissfulness, ecstasy.
 They come and go.
 But remember, howsoever beautiful, because they come and go, you have not yet come home – where you come and never go again.

-Taken from The Path of the Mystic, Chapter 37
+From The Path of the Mystic, Discourse #37